top of page

 will have as their common line of research the definition of a “non-existent category” between

-the feminine and the masculine.
+the feminine and the masculine bodies.

 Female and male stereotypes are rooted in culture and common feeling, both among men